1997, the year T. Kenneth Fowler published The Fusion Quest, was a great year for the fusion community ... and also a terrible one.

 In 1996, Fowler, and his colleagues in fusion labs were wondering: "Will we [...] be able to carry through?"
 The years that followed brought an answer.

-(1) JET was first to demonstrate fusion power in 1991, with a plasma containing 10% Tritium.
-Two years later, TFTR used the "actual" fusion fuel, with Deuterium and Tritium in equal parts.
+(1) JET was first to demonstrate fusion power in 1991, with a plasma containing 10 percent tritium.
+Two years later, TFTR used the "actual" fusion fuel, with deuterium and tritium in equal parts.